Bearbeiten

 This article describes the requirements for installing and configuring Microsoft SQL Server to work with Business Central.

 Business Central can run on Microsoft SQL Server and Microsoft Azure SQL Database.
-For a list of supported editions of SQL Server, see SQL Server Requirements.
+For a list of supported editions of SQL Server, refer to SQL Server Requirements.

 Using Microsoft SQL Server